BootBlock/PoSh-Backup/README.md

 3.  **Explore `Config\Default.psd1` for All Options:**
     *   Open `Config\Default.psd1` (but don't edit it for your settings).
 This file serves as a comprehensive reference.
 It contains detailed comments explaining every available global and job-specific setting.

+### Backing Up Virtual Machines via Snapshot Orchestration
+This is a powerful enterprise feature that allows for application-consistent backups of live virtual machines with minimal performance impact.

+**How it Works:**
+Instead of backing up files directly from the live VM's file system, PoSh-Backup orchestrates the underlying hypervisor (currently Hyper-V) to:
+1. Create a temporary, application-consistent checkpoint (snapshot) of the target VM.
+2. Mount the virtual hard disk(s) from this checkpoint onto the host machine where PoSh-Backup is running.
+3. Perform the 7-Zip backup operation against the data on the mounted, static snapshot.
+4. Once the backup is complete, automatically dismount the disk(s) and remove the checkpoint from the VM, leaving the live VM untouched.

+**Host System Setup for Hyper-V:**
+1.  **Administrator Privileges:** You must run `PoSh-Backup.ps1` from a PowerShell session with Administrator privileges.
+2.  **Hyper-V PowerShell Module:** The `Hyper-V` module must be installed and enabled.
+3.  **SAN Policy:** The host's SAN Policy must be set to `OnlineAll` to allow the mounted VHDs to be automatically brought online.
+To check and set this, run `diskpart` as an administrator, then use the commands `san policy` to view and `san policy=OnlineAll` to set.
+4.  **BitLocker:** The guest VM's volumes **must not** be encrypted with BitLocker.
+The host OS cannot read BitLocker-encrypted volumes when mounting a VHD, and the backup will fail.

+**Configuration Example:**

+1.  **Define the Provider:** In `Config\Default.psd1` (or `User.psd1`), ensure a provider is defined in the `SnapshotProviders` section.
+For a local Hyper-V host, this is all you need:
+    ```powershell
+    SnapshotProviders = @{
+        "LocalHyperV" = @{
+            Type = "HyperV"
+            ProviderSpecificSettings = @{}
+        }
+    }
+    ```

+2.  **Define the Backup Job:** Create a job in `BackupLocations`.
+    ```powershell
+    "HyperV_VM_Backup_Example" = @{
+        # When using a SnapshotProvider, 'Path' becomes an array where:
+        # - Element 0 is the Name of the Virtual Machine to be snapshotted.
+        # - Subsequent elements (optional) are the specific paths *inside* the VM to back up.
+        #   If only the VM name is provided (e.g., Path = "MyVM"), the entire mounted VM disk is backed up.
+        Path                    = @(
+            "MyWebApp-VM01",      # The VM Name.
+            "C:\inetpub\wwwroot", # A specific folder to back up from the snapshot.
+            "D:\Logs"             # Another folder from another drive in the VM.
+        )
+        SourceIsVMName          = $true         # Tells PoSh-Backup to use the Snapshot Provider.
+        SnapshotProviderName    = "LocalHyperV" # Links this job to the provider defined above.

+        # Standard job settings:
+        Name                    = "MyWebAppVM_Backup"
+        DestinationDir          = "D:\Backups\VMs"
+        LocalRetentionCount     = 7
+        EnableVSS               = $true # Still recommended for application consistency inside the guest.
+    }
+    ```

 ### 4. Basic Usage Examples
 Once your `Config\User.psd1` is configured with at least one backup job, you can run PoSh-Backup from a PowerShell console located in the script's root directory: